 One thing that hounds me to my core, is the irony of these people asking why we have to make everything about race.
 Why we are so inclined to play the victim.
 Centuries of this particular group of people inventing an elaborate way to stratify the world, having economic, social, political, juridical implications, resulting in … Continue reading The Audacity we must deal with

-by Veronica Boyi I wear the color of my skin like armor.
+I wear the color of my skin like armor.
 Like a knight caught in constant battle, I fight not only for my individualism, but for recognition as a human being every day.
-People all over the world say that they are tired of hearing about the struggles of black people; they’re tired … Continue reading To be black in South Africa
+People all over the world say that they are tired of hearing about the struggles of black people; they’re tired of hearing about … Continue reading To be black in South Africa